NREL/PV_ICE/README.md

 </table>

-# PV ICE: PV in the Circular Economy, a Dynamic Energy and Materials TOOL
+# PV ICE: A Dynamic Framework for Photovoltaic Material, Energy, and Lifetime Analysis

-This open-source tool explores the effects of Circular Economy (CE) pathways for photovoltaic (PV) materials.
-It can be used to quantify and assign a value framework to CE efforts including re-design, reduction, replacement, reuse, recycling, and lifetime and reliability improvements across the PV value chain.
-PV ICE enables tradeoff analysis through scenario comparisons, and is highly customizable through user inputs such as deployment schedules, module properties and component materials, and CE pathways.
+PV ICE is an open-source modeling framework for quantifying photovoltaic (PV) material flows, energy flows, and lifetime behavior across deployment, operation, reuse, and end-of-life scenarios.

+The framework supports scenario-based analysis of evolving PV technologies by combining deployment schedules, module and material properties, and reliability and degradation parameters.
+PV ICE enables transparent accounting of capacity evolution, material demand, waste generation, and energy balance over time, supporting comparative analysis across technology designs and lifecycle pathways.

+PV ICE was originally developed to explore circular material pathways in PV systems and has since evolved into a general modeling framework for lifecycle and reliability-aware analysis.

 The provided PV ICE module and material baselines leverage published data from many sources on PV manufacturing and predicted technological changes.
 Input data are being compiled [here](https://docs.google.com/spreadsheets/d/1WV54lNAdA2uP6a0g5wMOOE9bu8nbwvnQDgLj3GuGojE/edit?usp=sharing) and the baselines are available here for use in other projects as well as for the PV ICE tool.

+## Scope and Intended Use

+PV ICE provides core calculations for photovoltaic material flows, energy flows, and lifetime behavior.
+The framework is designed to support comparative scenario analysis and does not prescribe policy, investment, or operational decisions.

+Downstream applications—such as techno-economic assessments, repowering decision tools, or site-specific case studies—may use PV ICE outputs but are maintained in separate repositories to preserve modularity and reproducibility.

 How it Works
 =============